hobbymachinist/els/docs/els.md

 ### Knurling

 Uses a form of bidirectional multi-start threading operation to cut knurls.
-Given the large pitch sizes required, it's best to hand turn the spindle or use ~200 RPM.
+Given the large pitch sizes required, it's best to hand turn the spindle or use RPM < 30.

 Steps: